-This course is open for any person who intends to have immediate responsibility for loading, unloading care in transit, handling of cargo, tank cleaning or other cargo related operations on oil tankers.
-It comprises seafarers who have qualified in accordance with regulation A-V/1-1 paragraph 2.2 of the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, as amended.
+This course is open to any person who intends to have immediate responsibility for loading, unloading, care in transit, handling cargo, tank cleaning or other cargo-related operations on chemical tankers.
+It comprises seafarers who have qualified in accordance with regulation V/1-1, paragraph 6.1 of the STCW Convention.